FFmpeg/FFV1/ffv1.md

     else       return   (v >> 1);
 }
 ```
-Figure: A pseudo-code description of the read of a signed integer in Golomb Rice mode.
+Figure: A pseudocode description of the read of a signed integer in Golomb Rice mode.

 ##### Prefix